EddyTheCo/Esterv.Crypto.Vault/README.md

 ```
 where `installDir` is the installation path, `QTDEPLOY` install the examples and Qt dependencies using the
 [cmake-deployment-api](https://www.qt.io/blog/cmake-deployment-api).
 Setting the `USE_QML` variable produce or not the QML module.
-One can choose to build or not the examples and the documentation with the `BUILD_EXAMPLES` and `BUILD_DOCS` variables.
+One can choose to build the examples and the documentation with the `BUILD_EXAMPLES` and `BUILD_DOCS` variables.

 ### From GitHub releases
 Download the releases from this repo.